BelaPlatform/bela_newBlog/docs/_posts/2018-05-02-salt-a-programmable-eurorack-syntesizer.markdown

 Salt is the main unit, at the back of which is plugged a Beaglebone Green with a Bela cape.
 A 20-pin ribbon cable is used to connect Salt+ to Salt, providing power and signals.
 Only Salt is connected to the Eurorack power supply.
 Salt+ requires Salt in order to work.

+## Voltage ranges:

+The trigger in and outs are 0V to +5V.
+The CV inputs have a 10V pk-to-pk range, and the offset potentiometer allows to shift the usable input range down to -10V to 0V or up to 0V to 10V.
+The CV and audio outputs have a -5V to +5V range.

 ## Faceplate

 Salt and Salt+ come with a white aluminium faceplate with black prints.
 Given that we cannot imagine what you are going to do with it, we also ship with two spare transparent acrylic faceplates that you can use for your customized designs.